brooke-hamilton/dapr-samples/vscode-dev-setup/multiple-dev-sidecar/README.md

 ### Prerequisites

 Your host machine must be running Docker and Docker Compose.
-This sample was developed with Docker Compose version 1.26.2.

 ### Setup